-The XK brand started to become popular with their X380 quadcopter.
+The XK brand started to become popular with its X380 quadcopter.
 That cruising model is still an affordable alternative to the popular DJI Phantom series.
-Shorty after this success they announced another 3 models including the X251 which is the predecessor of this X252.
-With top speed of 20 m/s (72km/h) the XK X252 can be easily categorized as entry-level racing quadcopter.
+Shortly after this success, they announced another 3 models including the X251 which is the predecessor of this X252.
+With a top speed of 20 m/s (72km/h), the XK X252 can be easily categorized as an entry-level racing quadcopter.

 XK X252 Shuttle highlights

 - Versatile 7 CH transmitter;

 - Futaba S-FHSS radio protocol;

 - Complete 5.8G FPV system;

 - Multiple flight modes (3G, 6G, and 3D);

 Realizing that my F210 is too fast to practice flying through FPV goggles, I happily accepted GeekBuying‘s offer to review this XK X250 quadcopter, especially that lately we succeeded to build together a nice partnership.
 I should mention that I’m not paid to make my review in a specific way and also that I’m not using affiliate links in order to make a profit from sales.